To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 - Amendments procedure.

-- Contents of the Constitution may not violate any article of the Student Body Constitution or any Student Senate bylaw.
+- Contents of the Constitution may not violate any article of the Student Body Constitution or any bylaw.

-In the event that a student organization submits its chartering materials to the Director of Student Organizations by the due date but the materials lack some of the requirements (such as an advisor, at least three officers, a Constitution, etc.), the Director of Student Organizations may grant that group a provisional charter.
+In the event that a student organization submits its chartering materials to the Student Trustee by the due date but the materials lack some of the requirements (such as an advisor, at least three officers, a Constitution, etc.) the Student Trustee may grant that group a provisional charter.
 The group will be given a due date as to when the missing required information must be submitted.
-During this interim period, the group may seek funding.
-In the event that the required information is not submitted, the group may continue to seek a charter but may not seek funding during the current cycle.
+During this interim period, the group may not seek funding.

 Student organizations must have charter recognition from Student Senate in order to receive special services, resources, funding, and facilities from Student Senate and UNC.
 Charter recognition ensures the effective and equitable allocation of these resources, when possible, and provides Student Senate with the ability to enhance and coordinate activities of chartered organizations.